Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Spiking Nonlinear Opinion Dynamics

 \section{Spiking Nonlinear Opinion Dynamics}

 S-NOD is governed by the differential equations

 The state $z(t)\in\R$ is the agent's opinion at time $t$.
-For decision-making between two mutually exclusive options, we interpret $z(t)>0$ ($z(t)<0$) as an opinion in favor of option 1 (option 2). $|z(t)|$ is the strength of the opinion and $z(t)=0$ is a neutral opinion (indecision). $s(t)\in\R$ is the agent's slow recovery state at time $t$. $\mu_0\in\R_+$ sets the basal level of the agent's sensitivity\footnote{In \cite{Cathcart_SNOD_2024} $\mu$, $\mu_0$ are $u$, $u_0$ and called ``attention'' and ``basal attention.''} $\mu = kz^2+\mu_0-s$ to the positive feedback term $az$.
-The agent's sensitivity $\mu$ increases with gain $k\in\R_+$ as the norm of the agent's opinion increases.
+For decision-making between two mutually exclusive options, we interpret $z(t)>0$ ($z(t)<0$) as an opinion in favor of option 1 (option 2). $|z(t)|$ is the strength of the opinion and $z(t)=0$ is a neutral opinion (indecision). $s(t)\in\R$ is the agent's slow recovery state at time $t$. $d \in\R_+$ is the gain of negative feedback opinion-damping term $-d\,z$. $\mu_0\in\R_+$ sets the basal level of the agent's sensitivity\footnote{In \cite{Cathcart_SNOD_2024} $\mu$, $\mu_0$ are $u$, $u_0$ and called ``attention'' and ``basal attention.''} $\mu$ to positive feedback term $az$, where $\mu = kz^2+\mu_0-s$.
+The agent's sensitivity $\mu$ increases with gain $k\in\R_+$ as the magnitude of the agent's opinion increases.
 At a much slower time-scale, $\mu$ decreases as the slow recovery variable $s$ increases.
-This creates a balance of positive and negative feedback. $\varepsilon\in\R_+$, $\varepsilon\ll1$ sets the timescale separation between the dynamics of $z$ and $s$, so that $z$ is fast and $s$ is slow. $d \in\R_+$ is the gain of a negative feedback opinion-damping term. $a,k\in\R_+$ tune the positive feedback gain. $k_s\in\R_+$ tunes the slow negative feedback gain. $b\in\R$ is an exogenous input.
+This creates a balance of fast positive and slow negative feedback. $\varepsilon\in\R_+$, $\varepsilon\ll1$ sets the timescale separation between the dynamics of $z$ and $s$: $z$ is fast and $s$ is slow. $\mu_o,a,k\in\R_+$ tune the positive feedback gain. $k_s\in\R_+$ tunes the slow negative feedback gain. $b\in\R$ is an exogenous input.
 In applications $b$ would integrate various task-relevant signals, and represent evidence for a decision in the positive or negative $z$ direction.
+In the following analysis we consider $b$ to be a constant parameter.
+For our results to apply directly in situations where $b$ is a time-varying signal, we would require it to have a timescale slower than the dynamics (\ref{eq:sys}).

-Here we establish some basic results needed to analyze the onset of opinion spiking as either $b$ (in Section~\ref{sec:Hopf-bif}) or $\mu_0$ increases (in Section~\ref{sec:PF-bif}).
+We first establish some basic results needed to analyze the onset of opinion spiking as either input $b$ (in Section~\ref{sec:Hopf-bif}) or tuning parameter $\mu_0$ increases (in Section~\ref{sec:PF-bif}).